 - All students with 100% course attendance will be issued with an official AUB Short Course Certificate of Attendance detailing course contents, and study hours

 The course is aimed at students who have little or no previous experience, or may have some experience and wish to consolidate their understanding.

 What You Need To Bring

-Small piece of lino or two pieces (see appendix for suppliers)
+- Small piece of lino (see appendix for suppliers)

-An old toothbrush and a quantity of old rags
+- An old toothbrush and a number of old rags

 You are also welcome to bring your own oil-based printing inks should you wish.

 Your tutor will advise on where you can purchase solar plates.

 NB: Editioning of prints is not possible on this course.
 If you have any respiratory concerns, please contact us as this course may be unsuitable due to materials/substances used on the course.